andrewchambers/bupstash/doc/technical_overview.md

 By default the synced query cache resides at `$HOME/.cache/bupstash/query-cache.sqlite3`.
 But users are given the ability to override the query cache path when they wish to optimize cache invalidation.

-## Forward secrecy
+## Local machine secrecy

-Bupstash provides forward secrecy with respect to sending keys.
-This protects users from compromised or malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.
+Bupstash uses an ephemeral key when sending backups, such that that only the primary key can recover it.

-This works because when encrypting data chunks, bupstash uses an ephemeral key, that only the master key can recover.
 This ephemeral key is deleted by the send client on completion.
+This protects users from compromised or malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.